angular-schule/website-articles/blog/2020-01-everything-github/README.md

     ```html
     <!-- src/app/app.component.html -->

-    <h1>Everything Github Demo</h1>
+    <h1>Everything GitHub Demo</h1>
     <h4>deployed with ❤️ and angular-cli-ghpages</h4>

     <p>
-    This is some dynamicaly loaded content that we hope to find in the Google index later on:
+    This is some dynamically loaded content that we hope to find in the Google index later on:
     </p>

     <hr>